aisleron/aisleron.docs/docs/documentation/product-search.md

 * Search is case-insensitive; 'apples', 'Apples', and 'apPLes' will return the same result.
 * Search ignores the product status filter of the current list.
 A search in a shop list will return products that are in stock, even though shops usually only shows needed items.
 * All list features still work on search results.
 You can [change product status](/docs/documentation/product-status) or [organize your list](/docs/documentation/organize-lists.html#organizing-a-list) straight from the search results.
+* The default aisle and associated products will show even if [*Show Products in the ‘No Aisle’ section*](/docs/documentation/manage-shops.md#add-a-shop) is turned off.